Skip to main content

 3. If you need to evacuate - plan and practice your escape plan in the event of a fire.
 Think about the safety of yourself and others in your home.

-4. Make sure your landlord has provided you with a Gas Safety Certificate (where gas is supplied to the property).
+4. Make sure your landlord has provided you with a Gas Safety Certificate (if gas is supplied to the property).

 5. Check that any electrical appliances are safe and in good working order.
 The landlord should maintain any appliances they have supplied.